Open Accessibility Menu

 Medication Safety & Prescription Management

-• Look at the medicine: Make sure it looks the same as what you've been taking.
-If it doesn't, call the pharmacist or your health care provider
+• Inspect the medicine: Make sure it looks the same as what you've been taking.
+If it doesn't, call the pharmacist or your healthcare provider.

-• Take and store medicines safely: When taking medicines at home, store them properly, and keep them organized and out of the reach of children.
+• Handle and store medicines safely: When taking medicines at home, store them properly, and keep them organized and out of the reach of children.

 Back to the top